 Comprehensive Diabetes Education

-HCA Midwest Health offers diabetes education programs at Menorah Medical Center and Overland Park Regional Medical Center.
-Both programs are recognized by the American Diabetes Association and provides comprehensive education including:
+HCA Midwest Health offers a diabetes education program at Menorah Medical Center.
+The program is recognized by the American Diabetes Association and provides comprehensive education including:

 - Diabetes fundamentals (What is diabetes and what is the disease process?)